-An international defamation lawsuit out of Ecuador has caught our attention.
+An international defamation lawsuit out of Ecuador caught our attention.

-In brief, the three-term (and counting) president of the country, Rafael Correa, recently filed a defamation suit.
-He won and the defendants are heading to jail for 18 months.
+In brief, the three-term (and counting) president of the country, Rafael Correa, filed a defamation suit.
+He won and the defendants landed in jail for 18 months.
 Supporters of Correa say the case was justified and appropriate.
-Detractors argue that Correa is using his political power to silence critics via the justice system.
+Detractors argue he inappropriately used his political power to silence critics.

 Why Did Correa File A Defamation Lawsuit Against A Political Opponent?

 In 2010, a violent demonstration rocked Ecuador.
 If you believe the opposition, it was a justified, non-violent protest waged by government workers demanding fair pay.
-If you believe Correa enthusiasts, it was an “undemocratic coup d’etat”.
-In any event, the incident turned violent.
-Correa was held hostage at a police hospital, and ultimately five civilians died when soldiers rushed the facility to rescue the president.
+If you believe Correa enthusiasts, it was an “undemocratic coup d’etat.”
+Whichever the case, the incident turned violent.
+Rebels held Correa hostage at a police hospital, and five civilians died when soldiers rushed the facility to rescue the president.

-As you might imagine, Correa did not take kindly to the accusations.
-So he filed a defamation lawsuit against Jimenez and two instrumental union leaders.
+As you might imagine, Correa didn’t take kindly to the accusations.
+In fact, he filed a defamation lawsuit against Jimenez and two union leaders.

 International Defamation Watchdog Group Chastises Correa

-To make a long story short, Correa won his case, and since Ecuador still has criminal defamation laws on the books, the defendants were sentenced to 18 months.
-Additionally, Jimenez was ordered to pay the president $145,000 and make a public apology.
+To shorten a long story, Correa won his case.
+And since Ecuador still has criminal defamation laws, the defendants landed in the clink for 18 months.
+Additionally, the judge ordered Jimenez to pay the president $145,000, plus publicly apologize.

-Upon hearing the ruling, international first amendment advocates, Human Rights Watch, issued an excoriation of the decision.
-Jose Miguel Vivanco, who is the Human Rights Watch America’s director, criticized, “President Correa has long made it clear that he willing to go after anyone who criticizes him, from civil leaders to media critics.”
+Upon hearing the ruling, international first amendment advocates, Human Rights Watch, issued an excoriation.
+Jose Miguel Vivanco, director of Human Rights Watch America, fulminated, “President Correa has long made it clear that he willing to go after anyone who criticizes him, from civil leaders to media critics.”

 A Defiant “Defamer”

-Jimenez is refusing to comply with the public apology demand, and he insists he does have the money to pay the fine.
+Jimenez refused to comply with the public apology demand.
 We’ll see if his prison sentence is extended, as a result.

-Last week we blogged about a doping-related defamation lawsuit waged by former MLB player Albert Pujols.
+Last week, we blogged about a doping-related defamation lawsuit waged by former MLB player Albert Pujols.
 Welp gang, it looks like Jack Clark, the defendant in the case, is fighting back.
-And he is hoping to use a lie detector test to further his cause.
+And he is hoping a lie detector test will further his cause.

 Quick Catch-Up: Why Is Pujols Suing Clark?

-So how did this defamation battle begin?
-As is the case with many baseball-related legal conflicts, the kernel of discontent is a doping accusation.
-Specifically, on his short-lived radio show, Clark insisted Pujols took performance enhancing drugs.
-Pujols denies the claims and decided to sue Clark for defamation.
+So how did this sports defamation battle begin?
+As is the case with many baseball-related legal battles, the kernel of discontent is a doping accusation.
+On his radio show, Clark insisted Pujols took performance enhancing drugs.
+Pujols denied the claims and sued Clark for defamation.

 Clark’s Response To Pujols Defamation Lawsuit

 Instead of lying low, Clark hit back with a response letter.
 In it, he stood by his statements, squabbling over the use of the term “juiced” and whether or not it absolutely conveyed, “illicit drug use.”
-Semantics aside, the former St. Louis Cardinal also used the response letter to challenge Pujols to a lie detector test.
-(If only “The Moment of Truth” was still on television.)
+Semantics aside, the former St. Louis Cardinal also challenged Pujols to a lie detector test.
+(If only “The Moment of Truth” was still on!)

 If Clark Did Pass A Lie Detector Test, Is That Enough To Get Him Off The Defamation Hook?

 Offering to take a lie detector test is proof positive that a person is telling the truth, right?
 Not so fast.
-While a lie detector is a good indicator, it is not foolproof.
-As we learned from “Ocean’s Eleven,” anybody can train themselves to pass a polygraph — even when they are lying.
-Moreover, several scientific studies have concluded that lie detectors are inaccurate.
-The controversy surrounding polygraph tests is such that jurisdictions have the right to decide whether or not they can be brought in as evidence.
-Yes, each state has their own set of lie detector laws, and federal judges can use their own discretion in deciding whether or not to accept a given test.
-Not to mention, circumstances allowing, the defense attorney can always successfully move to have the test results excluded as evidence.
+While a lie detector is a good indicator, it’s not foolproof.
+As we learned from “Ocean’s Eleven,” anybody can train themselves to pass a polygraph — even when they’re lying.

 But What If Clark Is Telling The Truth?
 Can He Win The Case?

 Are you in a defamation bind?
-Do you want or need to speak with a defamation attorney?
-Contact Kelly Warner Law’s fulltime defamation team today.
+Need to speak with a defamation attorney?
+Contact Kelly Warner Law.

 First, A Little About Uri

-Unafraid to take up for the outrageous, Mr. Dowbenko is both a believer in the “New Reptilian World Order” and progenitor of the “Pat Robertson is an undercover Satanist” theory.
+Unafraid to represent the ostensibly outrageous, Mr. Dowbenko is also a believer (or at least was) in both the “New Reptilian World Order” and “Pat Robertson is an undercover Satanist” theories.

-A free blog set up on Google’s Blogger platform, the “Encyclopedia of American Loons” is a satirical site highlighting the, shall we say, more fringe-thinkers among us.
-The anonymous editors of the encyclopedia chose Dowbenko as entry # 111.
+A Blogger outlet, the “Encyclopedia of American Loons” is a satirical site about the, shall we say, more fringe-thinkers among us.
+Uri Dowbenko is entry # 111.

-Clearly not impressed with Dowbenko’s scientific vigor, the Encyclopedia of American Loons deemed Uri to be a “batshit insane tinfoilhatter, who is lacking any capacity to rationally evaluate science.”
-But, they also added the artist is “probably harmless, though, and rather entertaining.”
+Skeptical of Dowbenko’s scientific vigor, the Encyclopedia of American Loons deemed him a “batshit insane tinfoilhatter, who is lacking any capacity to rationally evaluate science.”
+Not all negative, the website also dismissed Uri as “probably harmless” and praised him as “rather entertaining.”

-Can Uri win?
-In a word: no. Now, of course some legal oddity or administrative mess up could result in a win for Uri.
-Never say never, right?
-But a judge isn’t going to hold Google responsible for a third-party blog on Blogger.
+Did Uri win?
+No. A judge isn’t going to hold Google responsible for a third-party blog on Blogger.
 That is what Section 230 of the Communication’s Decency Act is for, to protect website portals from liability over user content.

-But a flip side always exists, and though it is a robust law, Section 230 of the CDA does pave an easier path for arguably corrosive platforms, like child and revenge porn websites.
+But there’s always a flip side.
+Section 230 of the CDA does pave an easier path for arguably corrosive platforms, like child and revenge porn websites.
 So, in an effort to combat such sites, attorneys general from several states have quietly waged a war on Section 230.

 The outcome?
-Washington, Tennessee and New Jersey succeed in passing laws that ultimately dismantled the safe harbor provisions in the CDA.
+Washington and Tennessee succeed in passing laws that ultimately dismantled the safe harbor provisions in the CDA.

-Those laws, however, didn’t last long.
+Those laws, however, didn’t last.
 Backpage.com – a free classifieds site – moved forward with several lawsuits that questioned the constitutionality of the statutes.
 Ultimately, Backpage emerged victorious.
 Why?
 Perhaps the Tennessee trial court judge said it best:

 The Constitution tells us that when freedom of speech hangs in the balance — the state may not use a butcher knife on a problem that requires a scalpel to fix.
 Nor may a state enforce a law that flatly conflicts with federal law.
 Yet, this appears to be what the Tennessee legislature has done in passing the law at issue.

-Website Liability in the U.K.: EU Court Says Websites Are Responsible For User Comments
+EU Website Liability: Court Says Websites Are Responsible For User Comments

-Our friends on the other side of the Atlantic have stricter Internet laws on the books.
-In fact, earlier this month, the European Court on Human Rights issued a judgment that effectively placed the onus of defamation liability on website operators – the exact opposite of Section 230 of the CDA.
+Our friends on the other side of the Atlantic have different Internet laws.
+In fact, earlier this month, the European Court on Human Rights effectively placed the onus of defamation liability on website operators – the exact opposite of Section 230 of the CDA.

 Delfi AS v.
 Estonia: EU Officials Say Websites Are Responsible For Anonymous Posters’ Comments

-Delfi is one of Estonia’s largest online news websites – think the CNN of Estonia.
-In 2006, Delfi ran a story about a ferry company’s contentious decision to change routes.
-As angry customers are wont to do, commentators took to Delfi’s website and let the insults rip.
-According to reports, the public was not kind.
-Death threats and insults filled the page.
+In 2006, Delfi — the CNN of Estonia — ran a story about a ferry company’s contentious decision to change routes.
+Outraged by the news, angry customers took to Delfi’s website and let the insults rip.
+Death threats and insults flooded the page.

-How did the European Court come to this decision?
+How did the European Court come to its decision?
 It reasoned:

-- It’s the responsibility of “domestic courts” to interpret what constitutes violation of domestic law.
+- It’s the responsibility of “domestic courts” to interpret violations of domestic law.
 As such, the Estonian court was in compliance with the “prescribed by law” requirement of the EU convention.